raylib is a simple and easy-to-use library to enjoy videogames programming.

 - Flexible Materials system, supporting classic maps and PBR maps

 - Animated 3d models supported (skeletal bones animation)

 - Shaders support, including Model shaders and Postprocessing shaders

-- Powerful math module for Vector and Matrix operations [raymath]
+- Powerful math module for Vector, Matrix and Quaternion operations: raymath

-- Audio loading and playing with streaming support (WAV and OGG)
+- Audio loading and playing with streaming support (WAV, OGG, MP3, FLAC, XM, MOD)

 - VR stereo rendering support with configurable HMD device parameters